 - Universal adapter: Iceland uses the standard Europlug socket with two round prongs.
 So, if this is not the plug you use at home, bring a universal travel adapter to be able to charge your stuff.

-- Sweat pants: This one is optional, but I love to take a shower when back in the hotel or hostel and wear my sweat pants to chill the rest of the evening before I head to bed.
+- Sweat pants: This one is optional, but I love to take a shower back in the hotel or hostel and wear my sweat pants to chill the rest of the evening before I head to bed.

 - Wind & rainproof jacket: Going to Iceland without a wind & rainproof jacket is going to Iceland as unprepared as you can be!
 Even when the sun is shining bright, the wind can make it feel super cold.
 Protect yourself with a proper jacket like the Eco-Shell from Fjallraven.
 This is a very durable and nature-friendly jacket that is perfect for your trip to Iceland.
-I already have this jacket for 3 years and it is still perfectly waterproof!
+I have had this jacket for 3 years and it is still perfectly waterproof!

 - Waterproof rain pants: Just like with the jacket, you want to protect yourself from the natural elements, like rain and wind.
-The waterproof rain pants from Columbia is ideal to put on your Iceland packing list, as it is very waterproof and very durable!
+The waterproof rain pants from Columbia is ideal to put on your Iceland packing list, since it is very waterproof and very durable!

 - Bathing suit: Yes, you should also bring a bathing suit when you plan a trip to Iceland in the winter.
 The natural hot pots have an extra kind of magical touch when the outside temperature is ice cold!

 - Microfiber towel: A towel is a must on your packing list for your Iceland holiday.
 Buying, or even renting a towel is super expensive in this country.
-The microfiber towels from Wavesgear are super lightweight, pack small, are very absorbent and dry almost instantly!
+The microfiber towels from Wavesgear are super lightweight, pack small, are very absorbent, and dry almost instantly!
 That makes it the perfect travel towel, even if you want to travel lightweight!

 - Water bottle: Please, don’t buy water in Iceland.
 You can literally fill your water bottle from the natural water streams.
 The water in Iceland is so pure and good!
 You can also fill up your water bottle from the tap.
 I’m in love with this forever-cold water bottle.
 It keeps your water cool, but doesn’t let it freeze during the winter.
 In combination with the sport cap, you can even use it on the bike or in the car without spilling a drop!